Photo of Justin Paulson

 Areas of Interest

 Justin Paulson is a political sociologist and social theorist whose seminars, courses, and directed readings typically address questions of critical theory and intellectual history, social change, and political economy.
-He is the recipient of the 2016 Graduate Students’ Association Excellence Award in Graduate Teaching and the 2013 Faculty of Arts and Social Sciences Teaching Award, and has been nominated for a Capital Educators’ Award.
+He is the recipient of the Graduate Faculty Mentor Award (2021-2022), the Graduate Students’ Association Excellence Award in Graduate Teaching (2016), and the Faculty of Arts and Social Sciences Teaching Award (2013).
+His research increasingly focuses on the historical development of settler colonial capitalism.

 Dr. Paulson serves on the executive and editorial boards of the journals Studies in Political Economy and Mediations.
-He is also a member of the editorial collective of Red Quill Books, and serves on the advisory board of Alternate Routes and the scientific board of Moment.
-He is a past-Vice President of the faculty union and a sitting Senator representing the Faculty of Arts and Social Sciences.
+He also serves on the advisory board of Alternate Routes and the scientific board of Moment.
+He is a past-Vice President of the faculty union and served two terms on the faculty Senate representing the Faculty of Arts and Social Sciences.

 Prior to joining Carleton in 2008, he taught history at Seattle University, arboriculture at Linn-Benton Community College, and interdisciplinary courses at the University of California-Santa Cruz.